 When the University of Colorado sports faithful attends home games, they’re sure to spot a pair of superfans who have been rooting for the Buffaloes longer than most of the students in the stands have been alive.

-Ninety-three-year-old twin sisters Peggy Coppom and Betty Hoover have been cheering on the Buffs for several decades.
+Ninety-three-year-old twin sisters Peggy Coppom and Betty Hoover have cheered on the Buffs for decades.
 They’re perhaps the most recognizable CU fans in all of Colorado; always wearing matching outfits and waving their trademark gold pom-poms.